johannesugb/VulkanTutorial/README.md

   * stb_image
   * GLM
   * GLFW
-* Properly configured Visual Studio 2019 solution
-  * Including a Custom Build Step which:
+* Ready-to-use Visual Studio 2019 solution including a Custom Build Step which:
   * Deploys models and textures to the target directory
   * Compiles shaders to SPIR-V using `glslc.exe` and deploys them to the target directory

 ## Setup